abdulfaheemaf/NLP_Projects/N-grams/README.md

 I hope you find this project insightful and valuable for your endeavors.
 Please feel free to explore my code, datasets, and results to get a deeper understanding of my approach.

 ---
+# **N-grams**

+N-grams are contiguous sequences of n items from a given sample of text or speech.
+These items can be characters, words, or other units depending on the application.
+N-grams are commonly used in natural language processing (NLP) and computational linguistics for various text analysis tasks.
+The "N" in N-grams represents the number of items in each sequence.

+Here are some common types of N-grams:

+1. **Unigrams (1-grams):** In the context of text, unigrams are single words.
+For example, in the sentence "I love programming," the unigrams are "I," "love," and "programming."

+2. **Bigrams (2-grams):** Bigrams consist of pairs of adjacent words or characters.
+In the same sentence, the bigrams are "I love" and "love programming."

+3. **Trigrams (3-grams):** Trigrams are sequences of three consecutive words or characters.
+For the sentence, "I love programming," the trigrams are "I love programming."

+4. **4-grams, 5-grams, and so on:** These N-grams consist of sequences of four, five, or more adjacent words or characters, depending on the value of "N."

+N-grams capture local patterns and dependencies in text data, making them valuable for a wide range of NLP and text analysis tasks.
+The choice of "N" (the number of items in the sequence) depends on the specific task and the level of context you want to capture.

+### **In My Words: N-grams for Capturing Word Order**

+In language, sentence meaning depends on the order of words.
+For instance:

+- "*AF watched the movie and slept on the bed.*"

+Changing the word order alters the meaning:

+- "*AF slept the movie and watched on the bed.*"

+N-grams extend the Bag of Words (BoW) technique, enabling the capture of word order.
+BoW disregards word order, but with N-grams, we can model word sequences, making it useful for various applications.

+**BoW:** BoW is a special case of N-grams with N equal to 1, capturing individual word tokens.
+In contrast, N-grams capture word pairs, like a moving window.

+- **Bigram Example:** "AF-watched," "watched-the," "the-movie," etc.

+- **Trigram Example:** "AF-watched-the," "watched-the-movie," "the-movie-and," etc.

+The generic term for this concept is 'n-gram,' which can be 4-gram, 5-gram, and beyond.
+N-grams reveal meaningful word sequences.

+## **Limitations of Bag of N-grams Model:**

+1. As "n" increases, dimensionality and sparsity increase.

+2. The model doesn't address the out-of-vocabulary (OOV) problem.